yonger1516/jmeter-influxdb/README.md

 Usage
 ====
-1.compile source with maven
+* compile source with maven

 mvn clean package

-2.move the generated jar to lib/ext under jmeter root folder
+* move the generated jar to lib/ext under jmeter root folder

-3.restart jmeter, then you will see the new plugin in listener components
+* restart jmeter, then you will see the new plugin in listener components

-4.connect influxdb
+* connect influxdb

 Input correct influxdb url and user and password.

 The plugin will write data when running or before finishing.

-5.view data in influxdb
+* view data in influxdb

 It create a database named "jmeter", and the serie name is the test case name that you input.